Getting Pregnant Home

 Aromatase inhibitors like Femara help female fertility by inducing ovulation.
 Ovulation is triggered, when Femara lowers the level of estrogen.
 When the levels of estrogen drop, the production of luteinising hormone (LH) and follicle-stimulating hormone (FSH) increase, which both play an important role in the development of the follicle, and the release of the egg.

-Studies looking at the effectiveness of aromatase inhibitors have found that this type of fertility treatment boosts a higher rate of clinical pregnancies than Clomid, the popular fertility drug used by women.
 Also, the pregnancy rates produced by aromatase inhibitors are comparable to those produced by the use of FSH injections.
 Femara like FSH injections help women ovulate, but costs much less than FSH treatments.
 Other findings showed that Femara carried a 5 percent risk of multiple births compared to most other fertility drugs that carry a 20 percent risk of multiple births.

 Femara helps treat women who experience the following infertility conditions: